-Allowing anyone under age 16 to operate this ATV.
+Allowing anyone under age 12 to operate this ATV.

-Use of an ATV by children can lead to serious injury or death of the child.

-Children under the age of 16 may not have the skills, abilities, or judgment needed to operate the ATV safely and may be involved in a serious accident.
+Use of an ATV by children can lead to severe injury or death of the child.
+Children may not have the skills, abilities, or judgment needed to operate the ATV safely and may be involved in a serious accident.